 Scariest Rides at Disneyland

 Disneyland and Disney California Adventure park are family oriented theme parks.
-Each of these Disney parks offer rides and entertainment for all ages, including many attractions that haven’t any height restrictions.
+Each of these Disney parks offer rides and entertainment for all ages, including many attractions that don’t have any height restrictions.
 But does that mean everything is appropriate for your kid?
 Not necessarily!
-Some Disneyland rides do have dark elements or thrills that might prove too scary for some kids.
+Some Disneyland rides do have dark elements, special effects, or thrills that might prove too scary for some kids.

 Disneyland Park – Thrill Rides

-Big Thunder Mountain Railroad – 40″ or taller (FASTPASS offered)
+Big Thunder Mountain Railroad – 40″ or taller (Genie+ Lightning Lane offered)

-There are some small drops on this runaway train ride that are tummy tickling.
-Inside on of the mountains is a dark and perilous dynamite scene that might frighten some kids.
+Like its Walt Disney World counterpart there are some small drops on this runaway train ride that are tummy tickling.
+Inside of the mountains is a dark and perilous dynamite scene that might frighten some kids.

 Gadget’s Go Coaster – 35″ or taller

-Intended as a “first coaster” for preschoolers and young children, this is a quick one-minute ride.
+Intended as a “first coaster” for preschoolers and young children, this Toontown coaster is a quick one-minute ride.
 There are some drops and swift turns but it’s over before you know it!

 The Haunted Mansion is filled with bone chilling thrills that are sure to frighten some kids.
 Interestingly, the Nightmare Before Christmas inspired version from September to early January is more colorful and quirky.
 Kids may enjoy it more than the traditional version.

-Indiana Jones Adventure – 46″ or taller (FASTPASS offered)
+Indiana Jones Adventure – 46″ or taller (Genie+ Lightning Lane offered)

 This rocky ride into the Temple of the Forbidden Eye is inspired by the movie series, with mummies, snakes and other frightening images.

-Matterhorn Bobsleds – 42″ or taller (FASTPASS offered)
+Matterhorn Bobsleds – 42″ or taller (Genie+ Lightning Lane offered)

-Splash Mountain – 40″ or taller (FASTPASS offered)
+Splash Mountain – 40″ or taller (Genie+ Lightning Lane offered)

 You can’t hide that fact that this one is a thrill ride, as guests walk past the long, deep drop on this wet and winding log ride.
-There are tame moments inside with cute creatures but that drop is a steep one that may off-put many kids.
+There are tame moments inside with cute creatures but that drop is a steep one that may give some kids a pause.

-Space Mountain – 40″ or taller (FASTPASS offered)
+Space Mountain – 40″ or taller (Genie+ Lightning Lane offered)